-Born Rakim Myers, he and some members of his entourage were filmed in a physical fight in the street.
+Born Rakim Mayers, he and some members of his entourage were filmed in a physical fight in the street.
 The BBC reports that police arrested him for aggravated assault and he’s currently still in Sweden.
 Three others were arrested along with him.
-There are reports that he could be facing up to six years in jail for the offense, could things really go in that direction?
+There are reports that he could be facing up to six years in jail for the offense, but could things really go in that direction?

 How the altercation began

 Conflicting stories are at the root of the case, with A$AP Rocky releasing two sets of his own video footage of the skirmish to prove he was provoked.
 It shows some men following him and his crew as they walk down a Stockholm street.
 They repeatedly asked the strangers to move away from them, and one of the men kept accosting the rapper’s security guard.
 This goes on for a while before any fight started.